Top Kremlin Darling Shocks Putin Officials With Backstabbing Spree

 “Everything seems to be allowed to Prigozhin these days, he can even arm local men in Belgorod or Kirov regions,” Olga Bychkova, a longtime observer of Kremlin politics, told The Daily Beast.
 “But this is a very dangerous situation: today Prigozhin criticizes local governments, arms locals and tomorrow somebody who thinks they control the situation in Russia, won’t be able to control it.”

-Just as his catering company is trusted to keep the ultra-paranoid Putin regime fed, Prigozhin has been entrusted with seemingly free rein in Russian politics, foreign policy and the the war in Ukraine.
-In another dangerous twist, the Wagner commander, who was sentenced to 12 years in prison in the 80s for theft, fraud and assault, has recently been filmed recruiting thousands of prisoners around Russia’s corrective labor colonies and prisons, promising inmates freedom in exchange for fighting in Ukraine.
+Just as his catering company is trusted to keep the ultra-paranoid Putin regime fed, Prigozhin has seemingly been given free rein in Russian politics, foreign policy and the the war in Ukraine.
+In another dangerous twist, the Wagner commander, who was sentenced to 12 years in prison in the 1980s for theft, fraud and assault, has recently been filmed recruiting thousands of prisoners around Russia’s corrective labor colonies and prisons, promising inmates freedom in exchange for fighting in Ukraine.

 Gabidulin said he did not enjoy working under Prigozhin during his time with Wagner.
 “His Wagner Group should not exist, it’s criminal and he is not spending much of his own money on it,” Gabidulin told The Daily Beast in a recent interview.
 “He sends untrained soldiers, including criminals, to die in the slaughter on the front.”